cacmartinez/CCMBorderView/README.md

 ## Installation

-Download or clone the repository, and copy the CCMBorderView.swift file to your project.
+Download or clone the repository, and copy the CCMBorderView.swift or the .h and .m files in case your are using objective-c, to your project.

 ## Author